Aryan-bhagat-01/Study-Sync/README.md

 Type /setup and paste your Canvas iCal URL

 Hit Enter — the bot confirms and starts posting hourly

+## Getting your Canvas URL
+Log into Canvas

+Click Calendar on the left sidebar

+Scroll to the very bottom left of the page

+Click Calendar Feed

+Copy the entire link

 ## Bot Commands
 "/setup" - Link a user’s Canvas iCal feed URL to the bot.